-Based upon our most recent demographic report, District enrollment is expected to decline in the next five years.
+Based upon our most recent demographic report, District enrollment is expected to decline in the next six years.
 However, with the continued increased costs of housing and development in our County, long term projections are difficult to assess.

-Significant revenue and expenditure revisions to the 2021-2022 budgets were made.
-This is primarily due to LCFF revenue increases, salary and benefit increases, additional school buses to support the bell schedule changes due to SB 328, facility projects, and carryover of funds from 2020-2021 at the time of budget adoption.
+Significant revenue and expenditure revisions to the 2022-2023 budgets were made.
+This is primarily due to LCFF revenue adjustments, salary and benefit increases, facility projects, and carryover of funds from 2021-2022 at the time of budget adoption.

-The significant salary and benefit expenditure revisions that were made to the 2021-2022 budget were due to the bargaining settlement reached during 2021-2022: 4.25% ongoing increase and 2.00% one-time off-schedule payment.
+The significant salary and benefit expenditure revisions that were made to the 2022-2023 budget were due to the bargaining settlement reached during 2022-2023: 11% ongoing salary increase.

 The District will continue to closely monitor its current and long-term fiscal needs in order to remain fiscally solvent and to ensure a healthy reserve level is maintained.
+All of these factors were considered in preparing the District's budget for the 2023-2024 fiscal year.